Find the perfect hotel in ...

 Montreal, the largest city in Quebec, began as an outpost of French exploration.
 Today it is a metropolitan mosaic of cultures.
 Founded in 1642 as a mission, cobblestone streets, cafes, and French architecture still enliven its Old Port (Vieux-Port) along the St. Lawrence River.

 We offer information on lodging in Montreal for your next vacation, business trip, or cultural event, including the Festival International de Jazz de Montréal each June in the Quartier des Spectacles.
-And consider skipping the car: Montreal is a walkable city with a good metro system, buses are frequent, and you can cycle 190 km of bike lanes (separated from traffic).
 To begin, click your favorite hotel choice!

 Insider Travel Tips